DogLaw1993/ResearchGate_Analysis/README.md

 # ResearchGate_Analysis

-A easy crawler used to retrieve the _author of researchgate users
+A easy crawler used to get and analysis the co_author of researchgate users